 And so once again this year we explain, through the events of the Giro d’Italia, the work we carry out every day.

-One example is the Futur-e project, which aims to bring new life to decommissioned sites, and another is our commitment to encourage new ways of producing and using energy by promoting renewable sources and e-mobility.
+One example is our commitment to encourage new ways of producing and using energy by promoting renewable sources and e-mobility.
 We offer bespoke solutions for families, young and old people, small and medium enterprises and public administrations, ensuring that humanity remains at the core of all our efforts.

 Our support for the “Pink Race” also forms part of Enel’s wider association with top-level cycling in Italy.
 The vision that guides our business strategy harmonises perfectly with the values of sustainability that cycling embodies.
 That’s why we’ve also chosen to sponsor other classic races like the Milano-Sanremo (Milan-Sanremo) and the Tirreno-Adriatico (also known as “the Race of the Two Seas”).